ebrigham1/cakephp-error-email/README.md

     ],
 ],
 ```
-This configuration is automatically merged with your application specific configuartion preferentially using any keys you define.
+This configuration is automatically merged with your application specific configuration preferentially using any keys you define.

 * email (bool) - Enable or disable emailing of errors/exceptions
 * emailLevels (array) - The email levels that should be used to determine what errors/exceptions are emailed.
 Valid levels are ['exception', 'error', 'warning', 'notice', 'strict', 'deprecated'].
 Each level is used to capture the following exceptions/php errors: